Dart-o-s/aos_fc/plan.md

     [O] OPEN select initial deck for learning
-        [O] OPEN as this is a hobby project - I just open my thai page for now [-] create catalog of existing decks, OBSOLET we can list them from the boxes
+        [O] OPEN as this is a hobby project - I just open my thai page for now

 ### Menu to move Card to Chapters
     [X] DONE 2025-06-15 02:51 as the title says